 and

-where $\varpi_{q,p}(\cG,\cH)$ is defined by (\ref{eq2.1}).
-We continue to impose Assumtion \ref{Hyp2} on the decay rates of $\varpi_{q,p}(t)$ and $\beta (p,t)$.
-Although they only involve integer values of $t$, it will suffice since they are non-increasing functions of $t$ .
-Let $q_1(t)< q_2(t) <\cdots < q_\ell(t)$ be increasing positive functions such that $q_i(t)=i\,t$ for $i=1,...,k$ while $q_i(t),\, i>k$ grow faster in $t$.
-We assume that these functions satisfy the conditions (\ref{2q.2}) and (\ref{2q.3}) (with $t$ in place of $n$) while (\ref{2q.1}) is replaced by
+where $\varpi_{q,p}(\cG,\cH)$ is defined by (\ref{eq21}).
+We continue to impose Assumption \ref{Hyp2} on the decay rates of $\varpi_{q,p}(t)$ and $\beta(p,t)$.
+Although they only involve integer values of $t$, it will suffice since they are nonincreasing functions of $t$.
+Let $q_1(t)< q_2(t) <\cdots< q_\ell(t)$ be increasing positive functions such that $q_i(t)=i t$ for $i=1,\ldots,k$ while $q_i(t), i>k$ grow faster in $t$.
+We assume that these functions satisfy the conditions (\ref{2q2}) and (\ref{2q3}) (with $t$ in place of~$n$), while (\ref{2q1}) is replaced by

 \begin{theorem} Suppose that Assumption \ref{Hyp2} holds true.
 Then the distribution of the process